MicrosoftDocs/win32/desktop-src/SysInfo/predefined-keys.md

 ---
-Description: An application must open a key before it can add data to the registry. ms.assetid: db747656-b414-4594-ad39-6b476799060c
+description: An application must open a key before it can add data to the registry. ms.assetid: db747656-b414-4594-ad39-6b476799060c
 title: Predefined Keys
 ms.topic: article